Owners of 40-level Auckland apartment block sue for $140m

 They are suing Auckland Council, Clark Brown Architects, Equus Industries, Mapei New Zealand, Aquastop, Charles Norager & Son, Holmes Fire & Safety, Firepel Kidd, MacDonald Barnett Partners, Holmes Structures, Chenery Contracting, Brookfield Multiplex Constructions (NZ), which is in liquidation, and De Boer Waterproofing Solutions.

-A decision out last week said the case was a $140m claim alleging defective approval and construction of a large apartment block on Gore St, Auckland.
+Last month's decision said the case was a $140m claim alleging defective approval and construction of a large apartment block on Gore St, Auckland.
 Naturally, the primary defendant is the local authority.

 "Trial is expected to take 20 weeks."